numba/numba/docs/source/cuda/examples.rst

 Shared Memory Reduction
 =======================
-Numba exposes many CUDA features including :ref:`shared memory
+Numba exposes many CUDA features, including :ref:`shared memory
 <cuda-shared-memory>`.
 To demonstrate shared memory, let's reimplement a
-famous CUDA solution for summing a vector which works by "folding" the data up using a sucessively smaller number of threads.
+famous CUDA solution for summing a vector which works by "folding" the data up using a successively smaller number of threads.

 Note that this is a fairly naive implementation, and there are more efficient ways of implementing reductions